mbrown1413/BurrTools-notes/assembly.md

 * [assembler_1.cpp:715](burr-tools/src/lib/assembler_1.cpp#L715): Range is calculated
 * [assembler_1.cpp:386](burr-tools/src/lib/assembler_1.cpp#L386): The column's range is set
 * TODO: Where else is this column touched?

+Notice the weight attribute of nodes in the range column are set to the number of filled voxels in that row's piece.

 Explanatory comment from [assembler_1.cpp:705](burr-tools/src/lib/assembler_1.cpp#L705):